-The Sit Stand concept has slowed following work showing less difference in sitting and standing intra-discal pressures than was first thought.
-A comeback is occurring as the importance of keeping staff exercised is recognised.
+The Sit Stand concept slowed following work showing less difference in sitting and standing intra-discal pressures than was first thought.
+A comeback is occurring as field research has shown the importance of keeping staff exercised.

 Effect of axial loading on IVD intra-discal pressure

 Originally Nachemson and others showed that the standing position had a lower intradiscal pressure than upright sitting.
 This suggested that incorporating sitting and standing, with a sit/stand desk, could be beneficial if designed into an office environment.

 This concept has slowed following later work (Wilke 1999) showing less difference in sitting and standing intra-discal pressures and the general recent ergonomic improvement of office chairs.

 The negative consequences of constrained sitting has been described by a number of authorities.
 See ☛ Exercise & movement→.
 It has been shown that disc nutrition depends on the pumping action of pressure changes due to changes of position and is probably important in avoiding later degenerative changes.
 In the context of chair design, movement is comforting and avoids the adverse effects of a prolonged constrained static upright mode on general health (See (Lueder R 2002).

 Variable standing may be ergonomically superior to the prolonged use of existing upright chairs.
 See ☛ BIOMECHANICS that determine safe sitting→).
 There may be situations where the concept is applicable and as the importance of keeping staff exercised is increasingly recognised.
 Relevant is an authorative report by The UK DoH (Dept. of Health, Dept of Children, Schools & Families.) on ‘Sedentary Behaviour and Obesity: Review of the Current Scientific Evidence’. → https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/213745/dh_128225.pdf